Fidelity National Information Services (NYSE:FIS) Releases Q1 2022 Earnings Guidance

-Fidelity National Information Services (NYSE:FIS – Get Rating) issued an update on its first quarter 2022 earnings guidance on Tuesday morning.
-The company provided earnings per share (EPS) guidance of $1.440-$1.470 for the period, compared to the Thomson Reuters consensus estimate of $1.560.
+Fidelity National Information Services (NYSE:FIS – Get Rating) updated its first quarter 2022 earnings guidance on Tuesday.
+The company provided earnings per share guidance of $1.440-$1.470 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $1.560.
 The company issued revenue guidance of $3.42 billion-$3.45 billion, compared to the consensus revenue estimate of $3.49 billion.Fidelity National Information Services also updated its FY 2022 guidance to $7.250-$7.370 EPS.

+Several equities research analysts have commented on the stock.
+Exane BNP Paribas upgraded shares of Fidelity National Information Services from a neutral rating to an outperform rating and set a $138.00 price target on the stock in a research report on Monday, January 10th.
+Barclays dropped their price target on Fidelity National Information Services from $154.00 to $141.00 and set an overweight rating on the stock in a research note on Tuesday, December 7th.
+Credit Suisse Group dropped their price target on Fidelity National Information Services from $140.00 to $135.00 and set an outperform rating on the stock in a research note on Wednesday, February 16th.
+Raymond James dropped their price target on Fidelity National Information Services from $155.00 to $152.00 and set a strong-buy rating on the stock in a research note on Tuesday, January 11th.
+Finally, Morgan Stanley dropped their price target on Fidelity National Information Services from $134.00 to $113.00 and set an equal weight rating on the stock in a research note on Wednesday, February 16th.
+Three investment analysts have rated the stock with a hold rating, sixteen have given a buy rating and one has issued a strong buy rating to the company’s stock.
+According to MarketBeat.com, the company currently has a consensus rating of Buy and an average price target of $140.63.

 About Fidelity National Information Services (Get Rating)